SirTori/indenticator/README.md

     /******************************************************/
     /********** Standard Indent Highlight Config **********/
     /******************************************************/
-    /* Wether to highlight the indent of the block enclosing the current line */ "indenticator.showHighlight": true
+    /* Whether to highlight the indent of the block enclosing the current line */ "indenticator.showHighlight": true
     /* Color of the indent marker for dark themes */ "indenticator.color.dark": "#888",